-Figure 11-21.
+Figure 1-21.
 A volume with material w (e.g., water), with a cavity volume inside with air inside, and

-Figure 5.
-Photon interaction probability (defined as interaction cross-section σ [cm^2] as a function of atomic number Z and photon energy hν [MeV] The curves represent the area where two interactions have the same probability (Attix, 1986, p )

 Bragg-Gray-Laurence

 The ideal Bragg-Gray scenario is not possible, as it would require an infinitesimally dimensioned dosimeter to not lose any charged particles to the cavity.
-It also demands the stopping power ratio SρWAirto be independent on energy (Alm Carlsson, 2001), which is not
+It also demands the stopping power ratio SρWAirto be independent on energy (Alm Carlsson, 2001).
+Looking at the expression for mass collision stopping power in

 The theory was therefore improved by introducing the CSDA (see 1.1.2), which demands that we know the energy distribution of the electrons in the cavity (Alm Carlsson, 2001).
-Even though the charged particle fluence is perturbed by the cavity, we can still assume charged particle equilibrium (CPE, see 1.2.1), because the electrons doesn’t stop inside the volume. (er ikke dette en motstridelse?
+Even though the charged particle fluence is perturbed by the cavity, we can still assume charged particle equilibrium (CPE, see 1.2.1), because the electrons don’t stop inside the volume. (er ikke dette en motstridelse?
 Fluence er jo antall, og CPE antar )

 Sources